jfd02/TFT-OCR-BOT/README.md

 - 1920x1080 fullscreen is required in League, game must also be on main monitor.
 - Make sure you dont have any overlays on.
 - If the program crashes, make sure you create an issue with the traceback.
-- Feel free to create a PR for whatever you want, I used this project to learn python and much of the code can be improved.
 - My initial goal with this project was to create a bot capable of hitting gold in TFT.
-Unfortunately I do not have anymore time to spend on this.

 ## INSTALLATION:
 1. Install Python 3.9.6 from https://www.python.org/downloads/windows/